Kate Middleton May Not Be Pleased! Prince William Verbier Ski Vacation Gets Wild

 “William seemed to be getting on very well with Sophie and they were giggling and laughing.”

-After lunch and drinks, there was more skiing and the guys met up with the girls at another bar.
+After lunch and drinks, there was more skiing, and the guys met up with the girls at another bar.

 “Once they’d finished skiing for the day, they all met up with the girls again at another bar.”